 Intel is under assault.
-Its long-running tenure as the king of computing CPUs is being shaken at its foundation with hot new competition from AMD in the desktop space and now Qualcomm in the mobile arena.
-Funnily enough, it’s happening in similar fashion, too.
-Where AMD’s Ryzen chips pushed core counts to counter Intel’s strength in single-threaded tasks, Qualcomm is bringing its mobile-oriented octacore Snapdragon chips to laptops and tablets with decent onboard graphics.
+Its long-running tenure as the king of computing CPUs is being shaken at its foundation with hot new competition from AMD in the desktop space and both AMD and Qualcomm in the mobile arena.
+Where AMD’s Ryzen chips pushed core counts to counter Intel’s strength in single-threaded tasks, Qualcomm is bringing its mobile-oriented octa-core Snapdragon chips to laptops and tablets with decent onboard graphics.
 The 8cx is the latest attempt to topple Intel from its processing throne.

 Qualcomm might be a contender in the mobile space, but Always Connected Windows laptops powered by Snapdragon 835 and 850 chips have seen mixed results.
 Perhaps its new Snapdragon 8cx can prove more capable.
 To find out, we’ve pitted the Snapdragon 8cx versus the Core i5 Intel CPUs to see how they compare.